Fire services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 The Romanian Embassy in Damascus may be able to provide limited emergency consular services to Australians in Syria.
 They provide these services under a consular assistance arrangement in conjunction with the Australian Embassy in Beirut.
+Contact the Australian Embassy in Beirut in the first instance.

 8, Rue Ibrahim Hanano,